IHF World Women's Handball Championship: 1990–2000: The emergence of the Scandinavian national teams

 Two years later, the 1995 World Championship was marked by innovation.
 Co-hosted for the first time by Austria and Hungary, the competition adopted a new biennial format and was expanded to twenty teams.
 These were divided into four groups of five in the preliminary round, with the top three from each group advancing to a knockout stage starting from the round of 16.
 The remaining spots were decided through playoff matches.
 As expected, the quarterfinals were dominated by European teams, joined only by South Korea.
-In the semifinals, however, the favorites — Denmark and Norway — were eliminated by South Korea (33–31) and Hungary (22–21) respectively.
+In the semi-finals, however, the favorites – Denmark and Norway – were eliminated by South Korea (33–31) and Hungary (22–21) respectively.
 The South Koreans, who had already defeated the defending champions Germany twice during the tournament, displayed a full-court, speed-based style of play never before seen.
 In the final, held as scheduled in Vienna, Hungary failed to contain the fast-paced game of the Asian players and logically lost 25–20.
-South Korea thus won its first world title — the first-ever victory by a non-European team in the history of the competition.
+South Korea thus won its first world title – the first-ever victory by a non-European team in the history of the competition.

-In the 1997 World Championship, the tournament was again expanded — this time to 24 teams — matching the format of the men’s championship.
+In the 1997 World Championship, the tournament was again expanded – this time to 24 teams – matching the format of the men's championship.
 Four groups of six were formed for the preliminary round, with the top four advancing to the round of 16.
 Some favorites, such as Romania, Austria, and Hungary, were eliminated early.
 In the quarterfinals, the defending champions South Korea were knocked out.
-Previously unbeaten in the competition, Germany, the host nation, lost in the semifinals to Norway (23–25).
-During the other semifinal, a drunken German spectator stabbed three Danish supporters, two of whom later died from their injuries.
+Previously unbeaten in the competition, Germany, the host nation, lost in the semi-finals to Norway (23–25).
+During the other semi-final, a drunken German spectator stabbed three Danish supporters, two of whom later died from their injuries.
 The tournament was on the verge of being canceled, but ultimately continued, and Denmark advanced to a historic all-Scandinavian final, where they easily defeated Norway 33–20.
 Already Olympic champions (1996) and European champions (1996), the Danes thus achieved a historic treble.
 Germany finished third after defeating Russia 27–25 in the placement match.

+The Netherlands – France match at the 1997 Championship.

 Two years later, the two 1997 finalists co-hosted the 1999 World Championship, with no change in format.
 The home tournament turned into a disappointment for the defending champions Denmark, who were eliminated by France in the quarterfinals (19–17 after extra time).
-In the semifinals, Norway outclassed Austria (30–18) to reach the final once again, as in the previous edition.
-In the other semifinal, France, newcomers at this level of competition, eliminated Romania (18–17), securing their first-ever podium finish at a World Championship.

-In a very tight final, it took two periods of extra time to decide the winner (18–18 after regulation, then 21–21 after the first overtime), with Norway ultimately prevailing 25–24 — their first-ever world title, and yet another new champion in the sport’s history.
+In the semi-finals, Norway outclassed Austria (30–18) to reach the final once again, as in the previous edition.
+In the other semi-final, France, newcomers at this level of competition, eliminated Romania (18–17), securing their first-ever podium finish at a World Championship.
+In a very tight final, it took two periods of extra time to decide the winner (18–18 after regulation, then 21–21 after the first overtime), with Norway ultimately prevailing 25–24 – their first-ever world title, and yet another new champion in the sport's history.